The Lord’s Supper in Synoptic Gospels + Church Traditions

 This is the best I can do for the Reformed view in my brief survey.

 (4)..
-The next equation is typical of Protestants, like Baptists and Calvary Chapel and various Evangelical churches and independent Charismatic churches and Pentecostals.
+The next equation is typical of Protestants, like Baptists and Calvary Chapel and various Evangelical churches and independent charismatic churches and Pentecostals.
 Recall that Luke’s version says that drinking the wine is done in remembrance of Jesus (v.
 19).
 And Exod.
 12:14 says that Passover is to be celebrated as a memorial (once again the Hebrew masculine noun is zikkaron).
-So mere Memorialism cannot be ruled out.
+So Memorialism cannot be ruled out.
+Just the opposite.
+It has to be ruled in.

 Bread + Wine = Symbolic Memorials + Partaking of Them by Faith → Miraculous Transformation in the Person by the Spirit

-I just heard a youtube Baptist theologian and pastor call this Memorialism doctrine “low-grade” Evangelicalism.
+Ouch.
+I just heard a youtube Baptist theologian and pastor call the Memorialism doctrine “low-grade” Evangelicalism.
 However, the Greek supports Memorialism, as follows:

 τοῦτο ποιεῖτε εἰς τὴν ἐμὴν ἀνάμνησιν (touto poieite eis tēn emēn anamnēsin)

 The main point of the fourth view is that life in the Spirit is the whole project and new way that God grants to people in the New Covenant (Luke 24:49; John 20:22; entire book of Acts; Rom.
 8; Gal.
 5).
 People of the Old Covenant did not have life in the Spirit, in the same way, as do people of the New.
-So the Spirit is involved in our partaking of the two elements.
+So the Spirit is involved in our partaking of the two elements in New covenant believers.
 Thus, hopefully these verses take away the objection that importing the Spirit into the passages about Lord’s Supper, which do not bring up the Spirit in the Synoptics, is eisegesis.
+We achieve unity during our partaking of the one loaf by the Spirit (Eph.
+4:3).

 The Four Churches’ Views in Light of Scripture